oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/fiji.md

 common law system based on the English model

 ### 憲法
-- `history`: several previous; latest signed into law 6 September 2013
+- `歷史`: several previous; latest signed into law 6 September 2013
-- `amendments`: proposed as a bill by Parliament and supported by at least three quarters of its members, followed by referral to the president and then to the Electoral Commission, which conducts a referendum; passage requires approval by at least three-quarters of registered voters and assent by the president
+- `修正`: proposed as a bill by Parliament and supported by at least three quarters of its members, followed by referral to the president and then to the Electoral Commission, which conducts a referendum; passage requires approval by at least three-quarters of registered voters and assent by the president

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Fiji
+- `血統公民身份`: at least one parent must be a citizen of Fiji
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: at least 5 years residency out of the 10 years preceding application
+- `入籍的居留要求`: at least 5 years residency out of the 10 years preceding application

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Ratu Wiliame KATONIVERE (since 12 November 2021)
+- `國家元首`: President Ratu Wiliame KATONIVERE (since 12 November 2021)
-- `head of government`: Prime Minister Sitiveni Ligamamada RABUKA (since 24 December 2022)
+- `政府首腦`: Prime Minister Sitiveni Ligamamada RABUKA (since 24 December 2022)
-- `cabinet`: Cabinet appointed by the prime minister from among members of Parliament and is responsible to Parliament
+- `内閣`: Cabinet appointed by the prime minister from among members of Parliament and is responsible to Parliament
-- `elections/appointments`: president elected by Parliament for a 3-year term (eligible for a second term); election last held on 22 October 2021 (next to be held in 2024); prime minister endorsed by the president
+- `選舉/任命`: president elected by Parliament for a 3-year term (eligible for a second term); election last held on 22 October 2021 (next to be held in 2024); prime minister endorsed by the president
-- `election results`: *2021:* Ratu Wiliame KATONIVERE elected president; Wiliame KATONIVERE (People's Alliance) 28 votes, Teimumu KEPA (SODELPA) 23 votes  *2018:* Jioji Konousi KONROTE reelected president (unopposed)
+- `選舉結果`: *2021:* Ratu Wiliame KATONIVERE elected president; Wiliame KATONIVERE (People's Alliance) 28 votes, Teimumu KEPA (SODELPA) 23 votes  *2018:* Jioji Konousi KONROTE reelected president (unopposed)

 ### 立法部門
-- `description`: unicameral Parliament (55 seats; members directly elected in a nationwide, multi-seat constituency by open-list proportional representation vote with a 5% electoral threshold; members serve 4-year terms)
+- `描述`: unicameral Parliament (55 seats; members directly elected in a nationwide, multi-seat constituency by open-list proportional representation vote with a 5% electoral threshold; members serve 4-year terms)
-- `elections`: last held on 14 December 2022 (next to be held in 2026)
+- `選舉`: last held on 14 December 2022 (next to be held in 2026)
-- `election results`: percent of vote by party - FijiFirst 42.5%, People's Alliance 35.8%, NFP 8.9%, SODELPA 5.1%, other 7.7%; seats by party - FijiFirst 26, People's Alliance 21, NFP 5, SODELPA 3; composition - men 50, women 5, percentage women 9.1%
+- `選舉結果`: percent of vote by party - FijiFirst 42.5%, People's Alliance 35.8%, NFP 8.9%, SODELPA 5.1%, other 7.7%; seats by party - FijiFirst 26, People's Alliance 21, NFP 5, SODELPA 3; composition - men 50, women 5, percentage women 9.1%

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice, all justices of the Court of Appeal, and judges appointed specifically as Supreme Court judges); Court of Appeal (consists of the court president, all puisne judges of the High Court, and judges specifically appointed to the Court of Appeal); High Court (chaired by the chief justice and includes a minimum of 10 puisne judges; High Court organized into civil, criminal, family, employment, and tax divisions)
+- `最高法院`: Supreme Court (consists of the chief justice, all justices of the Court of Appeal, and judges appointed specifically as Supreme Court judges); Court of Appeal (consists of the court president, all puisne judges of the High Court, and judges specifically appointed to the Court of Appeal); High Court (chaired by the chief justice and includes a minimum of 10 puisne judges; High Court organized into civil, criminal, family, employment, and tax divisions)
-- `judge selection and term of office`: chief justice appointed by the president of Fiji on the advice of the prime minister following consultation with the parliamentary leader of the opposition; judges of the Supreme Court, the president of the Court of Appeal, the justices of the Court of Appeal, and puisne judges of the High Court appointed by the president of Fiji upon the nomination of the Judicial Service Commission after consulting with the cabinet minister and the committee of the House of Representatives responsible for the administration of justice; the chief justice, Supreme Court judges and justices of Appeal generally required to retire at age 70, but this requirement may be waived for one or more sessions of the court; puisne judges appointed for not less than 4 years nor more than 7 years, with mandatory retirement at age 65
+- `法官遴選和任期`: chief justice appointed by the president of Fiji on the advice of the prime minister following consultation with the parliamentary leader of the opposition; judges of the Supreme Court, the president of the Court of Appeal, the justices of the Court of Appeal, and puisne judges of the High Court appointed by the president of Fiji upon the nomination of the Judicial Service Commission after consulting with the cabinet minister and the committee of the House of Representatives responsible for the administration of justice; the chief justice, Supreme Court judges and justices of Appeal generally required to retire at age 70, but this requirement may be waived for one or more sessions of the court; puisne judges appointed for not less than 4 years nor more than 7 years, with mandatory retirement at age 65
-- `subordinate courts`: Magistrates' Court (organized into civil, criminal, juvenile, and small claims divisions)
+- `下級法院`: Magistrates' Court (organized into civil, criminal, juvenile, and small claims divisions)

 ### 政黨
 Fiji First Fiji Labor Party or FLP Freedom Alliance (formerly Fiji United Freedom Party or FUFP)National Federation Party or NFP People's Alliance Peoples Democratic Party or PDP Social Democratic Liberal Party or SODELPA Unity Fiji